 With a slim build and easy-to-read display, the Forerunner 745 is lightweight and easy to use.
-Though don’t be fooled, it’s incredibly rugged, too.
+Though don’t be fooled; it’s incredibly rugged, too.

 Running drills can be programmed into the Forerunner 745.
 The Garmin Running Pod also monitors advanced running style indicators.
 It has a heart rate monitor based on your wrist, but it can also be worn on the chest.

 The maps and navigation aren’t as good as the 945.
-Furthermore, it has half the storage capacity of the 945.
+Furthermore, it has half the storage capacity of 945.
 We’re not sure how many runners and triathletes will profit from the 945’s golf-specific capabilities, either.
 However, at $100 less than the 945, it’s an excellent option for runners or triathletes looking for a less expensive timepiece.

 Conclusion – Apple Watch vs Garmin: Which is the best?

 When deciding between the two, it all comes down to what you expect from a running watch.
-If you have an iPhone and want a good balance of smartwatch and sports and health monitoring software, as well as a cool colour monitor, the Apple Watch is probably the one for you.
-Finally, it provides the smoothest user interface possible, with features such as displaying alerts, making purchases, and using apps that perform better than on other watches.
+If you have an iPhone and want a good balance of smartwatch and sports and health monitoring software, as well as a cool color monitor, the Apple Watch is probably the one for you.
+Finally, it provides the smoothest user interface possible, with features such as displaying alerts, making purchases, and using apps that perform better than other watches.

 Its fitness monitoring and sports tracking capabilities have significantly improved in recent versions.
-Closing those Rings can become addictive and tracking outdoor workouts and movements like swimming ranks among the best sports watches for results.
+Closing those Rings can become addictive and tracking outdoor workouts and movements like swimming ranks among the best sports watch for results.

 If you value serious health tracking, Apple has a significant advantage over Garmin in this area.
 Although Garmin will have similar functionality and observations, Apple’s addition of ECG and the features developed around heart health tracking, in general, are far more polished, informative, and potentially lifesaving.